pnp/PnP/Components/Core.JQuery/sp.peoplepicker.js.md

 });
 ```

-Once complete you should then see a people picker control.
+Once complete you should see a people picker control.

 ![](http://i.imgur.com/cpeP4aS.png)